 -

-Okay, the last test is simply rebooting the system at the end and look if everything still works, but i like this test reboot as drama free as possible. ↩
+Okay, the last test is simply rebooting the system at the end and looking if everything still works, but I like this test reboot as drama-free as possible. ↩